 Dual Enrollment (DE) allows students in grades 9-12 to earn both high school and college credit for the same course.
 Students may enroll in college courses full-time or part-time and may take courses during or after regular school hours on the college campus, online, or sometimes at the high school.
 Courses can be taken during fall and spring semesters or even during the summer.
 Students are eligible to take courses through spring semester of the 12th grade year, up to the point of graduation, even if they have met graduation requirements.
-Effective Summer term of 2020 and later, all new public high school students pursuing High School Graduation Option B (SB2) are subject to the 30 semester or 45 quarter hour Dual Enrollment Funding Gap.
-Please talk with your school counselor for further information.
 Students may enroll at participating TCSG, USG, and private universities.
 Over 27,000 academic and CTAE courses are available to take as a DE student, which can be taken for college credit and lead to a certificate, diploma, or degree.
 Dual Enrollment is funded through the Georgia Student Finance Commission and covers tuition, mandatory fees, and textbooks.